duzhewang/stat324/index.md

 **There is no makeup exam**.
 If you miss the exam, you must provide a justified and documented reason to the instructor.

+## Free tutoring

+The Department of Statistics is offering free tutoring for students in Stat 371.
+See details from [here](https://www.stat.wisc.edu/courses/Tutorial_Schedule).